Running Tally and Needs List

 MacGillivray's Warbler is not a code 3 bird. :D I mean...
 I am sure that it is infrequently seen, but in my head, a lil trip up into the Willapas, go find a clear cut, boom, MacGillivray's.
 Shaking hands with a Western Bluebird, I'd suppose.

-And a small number of these will come down to persistance (grouse) and timing (Sandhill Crane).
+And a small number of these will come down to persistence (grouse) and timing (Sandhill Crane).
 I wonder if some of them may come by kayak?
 Who knows!

 I'm going for all of them!
 In a typical year like this, I might get 80 percent of them.
 I hope I can push that up!
 80 percent of them would be 48 birds.
 90 percent is more like 54-55. . .
 OR we can just go with nice round numbers: What if I had a clean 200 species between the code 1, 2, and 3 birds?